 - In Time Fixers: Nicktoons of the Future, all the main characters are out camping in the woods.
 Cindy begins to go into labor while Jimmy and the rest of the group go into the woods to find Junior after he goes missing.
 Tammy has to deliver the baby while everyone else has to rescue Junior from the SpongeCog robots.

 - As flashbacks in Offspring show, Mipha layed her eggs while out with her husband Link visiting Hyrule Castle.
 As a result the eggs were hatched far from Zora's Domain.

 - In Apprentice And Pregnant, Hollypaw gives birth to her kits in the middle of an attack.

 - In Apocalypto, Jaguar Paw's wife Seven goes into labor while at the bottom of a pit that's filling with water from the heavy rain.

-- In the Star Trek reboot film, James T. Kirk's mother goes into labour during Nero's attack on his father's ship.
+- Star Trek (2009): James T. Kirk's mother goes into labour during Nero's attack on his father's ship.
 His father gets the news of his son's birth just before he gets killed.

 - Taxi 2 starts with the protagonist driving a woman in labor and her husband to the hospital.